 But music isn’t just about looking back.
 It works right now, today, when you need it.

-I don’t fully understand what music does to the brain, but I know how quickly I feel it.
 It pulls you out of overthinking.
-It changes your mood faster than almost anything else.
-It gives you energy when you need it or calms you down when you don’t.
+Changes your mood faster than almost anything else.
+Gives you energy when you need it or calms you down when you don’t.

-My playlist leans toward electronic: trance, house, stuff with energy that keeps me going when I’m working at home.
+My playlist leans toward electronic – trance, house, tracks with a driving beat that keeps me going when I’m working at home.
 That bass and rhythm create a kind of focus I can’t get any other way.
 Your reset music might be completely different.
 Classical, metal, old country, whatever works for you.

-The genre is up to you.
+The genre doesn’t matter.
 Music cuts through both the noise around you and the noise in your head.

 A good track before bed clears my head better than scrolling ever could.
-During work, the right rhythm keeps me steady.
+During work on the PC, the right rhythm keeps me steady.
 When I’m restless, something with energy gets me moving.
-It’s simple.
-But it works.

-What kind of music actually helps when you need a reset?
+What kind of music helps when you need a reset?

 The Soundtrack Effect

-Certain songs trigger memories in ways that almost nothing else does.
+Certain songs bring back memories like almost nothing else.
 Smells do this too, but music does it on demand.

-You hear a track from your twenties and suddenly you’re back there, remembering and feeling it at the same time.
-The energy, the possibilities, and the version of yourself you were then.
+You hear a track from your twenties and suddenly you’re back there – remembering it and feeling it at the same time.
+The energy, the possibilities, the version of yourself you were then.

 You don’t need old music to get this effect.
 New discoveries work too.
-Finding a track that resonates now, today, with who you are and what you’re dealing with – that’s its own kind of soundtrack.
+Finding a track that fits who you are right now and what you’re dealing with – that works just as well.

 Do certain songs take you right back to specific moments in your life?